 This data reflects the increased interest in news since the coronavirus outbreak began, particularly amongst younger audiences.
 While they are increasingly using non-traditional platforms such as social media and podcasts to access news content, statistics suggest that older generations mostly prefer linear TV and online publications.

 Half a billion Chinese consumers now livestream content

-Official figures have revealed that over half a billion Chinese consumers are live-streaming content as of March this year, a rise of 163 million users since the end of 2018.
+Official figures for March 2020 have revealed that over half a billion Chinese consumers are live-streaming content as of March this year, a rise of 163 million users since the end of 2018.
 The numbers are thought to have been intensified by the lockdown imposed on the region earlier this year and represent 62% of all internet users in China.

 WeChat, Douyin and RED, some of China’s most popular apps and social platforms, all launched live-streaming capability during the peak of their coronavirus epidemic, and as such this type of media consumption has secured a key role in the ecommerce industry in the country.

 Ecommerce now accounts for nearly 30% of all content live-streamed, outperforming sports broadcasting and live concerts at 23.5% and 16.6% respectively.
 Meanwhile, viewership of live gaming grew by 22 million over the last 18 months to 260 million and live host shows grew by 43.7 million to 207 million.

 Chinese economy grows by 3.2% in Q2 after record Q1 slump